 - BMI: The ratio between a person’s height and weight which tells if you are under, over- or very over weight.
 A persons muscle mass, and health condition (loss of muscle) can give wrong indications.
 BMI can indicate if you need to put on or lose weight.

-- KiloJoule: The difference between calories and kilojoules is rather like the difference between miles and kilometres.
+- KiloJoule: The difference between calories and kilojoules is rather like the difference between miles and kilometers.
 Kilojoules are the metric equivalent of calories; 1 kJ equals 0.2 calories.

 - Dietary Reference Value (DRV): Recommendations set for a population of adults, not children.
 They define the proportion of a person’s total energy intake which should come from different components of food.
-These include fat and fatty acids, fibre, starch and sugars.
+These include fat and fatty acids, fiber, starch, and sugars.

 Follow The GOODista in the next post about what we are supposed to eat for a full healthy life, and get the jargon buster part two to find out about Serving size, Plate size, Daily Recommended Allowance, Hand Method, Weigh Method, Calorie Count Table.